 - PREZISTA® can interact with other medicines and cause serious side effects.
 See “Who should not take PREZISTA®?”

 - PREZISTA® may cause liver problems.
-Some people taking PREZISTA®, together with Norvir® (ritonavir), have developed liver problems which may be life-threatening.
-Your healthcare professional should do blood tests before and during your combination treatment with PREZISTA®.
-If you have chronic hepatitis B or C infection, your healthcare professional should check your blood tests more often because you have an increased chance of developing liver problems
+Some people taking PREZISTA®, together with NORVIR® (ritonavir), have developed liver problems which may be life-threatening.
+Your healthcare provider should do blood tests before and during your combination treatment with PREZISTA®.
+If you have chronic hepatitis B or C infection, your healthcare provider should check your blood tests more often because you have an increased chance of developing liver problems

-PREZISTA® is always taken with and at the same time as ritonavir (Norvir®), in combination with other HIV medicines for the treatment of HIV infection in adults.
+PREZISTA® is always taken with and at the same time as NORVIR® (ritonavir) in combination with other HIV-1 medicines for the treatment of HIV-1 infection in adults.
 PREZISTA® should also be taken with food.

-Please read Important Safety Information below, and talk to your healthcare professional to learn if PREZISTA® is right for you.
+Please read the Important Safety Information and talk to your healthcare provider to learn if PREZISTA® is right for you.

 Who should not take PREZISTA®?

-What should I tell my doctor before I take PREZISTA®?
+What should I tell my healthcare provider before taking PREZISTA®?

 What are the possible side effects of PREZISTA®?